Henryk Sadura/Tetra Images/Getty images

 Solar energy in Wisconsin may help lower your electric bills

-Energy independence in Wisconsin can help you
+Energy independence in Wisconsin

 Wisconsin’s net metering program can further reduce your electricity cost by allowing you to sell excess energy back to your utility for energy bill credits.